On the "viscous incompressible fluid + rigid body" system with Navier conditions: Inviscid limit

 Regarding the first part of Theorem \ref{clasic}, let us first mention again the references \cite{coco,MasmoudiLSR,BGP} for the relevance of considering a friction coefficient depending on the viscosity, as a limit of accommodation boundary condition for the Boltzmann equation.
 The first part of Theorem \ref{clasic} extends earlier results where a fixed boundary was considered, see \cite{Iftimie-Planas,Paddick,BGP,xin}.
 Let us point out in particular that it could be possible to extend the first part of Theorem \ref{clasic} to a weaker setting, following the analysis of \cite{BGP}.
 This will require to extend P.-L. Lions' definition of dissipative solutions of the Euler incompressible equations to the system \eqref{chEuler1}-\eqref{chEulerSolideci}, and to modify the proof of the first part of Theorem \ref{clasic} below following a by now classical method, so-called the relative entropy method or the modulated energy method depending on the context and on the authors.
 We choose here to consider smooth solutions of the system \eqref{chEuler1}-\eqref{chEulerSolideci} in order to keep the unity of the theorem, since the other parts fail in a weaker context.

 \

 The second part of Theorem \ref{clasic} is perhaps the most surprising.
 It shows that the convergence of the body's dynamics is better than the one implied by the convergence of $ u $ to $ u^E $ in the energy space $L^\infty(0,T; \mathcal{H})$ stated in the first part.
 Indeed the latter provides a convergence $ (\ell,r) $ to $(\ell^E ,r^E ) $ in $L^{\infty} ( 0,T ;\R^{6} )$.
-This last result can be seen a new avatar of a well-known phenomenon in the theory of the systems involving an incompressible flow and a structure, namely the added mass phenomenon, cf. for instance \cite{Childress,Galdi}.
+This last result relies on the possibility to compute explicitly, in the present case of the Navier slip conditions, a well-known phenomenon in the theory of the systems involving an incompressible flow and a structure, namely the added mass phenomenon, cf. for instance [6, 17].

 \

 If we focus on the dependence on the viscosity the estimate \eqref{clasicesti2} says that $u $ converges strongly to $u^E$ in $L^\infty (0,T; L^2 ({\mathcal{F}_0})) $ with a rate of $O(\nu^{3/4})$ and in $L^2 (0,T; H^1 ({\mathcal{F}_0})) $ with a rate of $O(\nu^{1/4})$.
 We therefore recover the optimal rate of convergence, with respect to $\nu$, found in \cite{Iftimie-Sueur} in the case where the Navier conditions are prescribed on a fixed boundary.